kai-gibson/void_compiler/README.md

 const main = fn() {
-  // ^T signifies owning pointer - it has one owner and cannot be copied owned_int :^i32 = new(i32)
+  // ^T signifies owning pointer - it has one owner and cannot be copied
+  // owned values automatically deallocate at the close of their scope owned_int :^i32 = new(i32)

   // explicit "&" borrow syntax, even when passing pointer so the call site is obviously a potential mutation